Tonekabon: Climate

-The territory of Tonekabon was originally part of Gilan.
-Numerous evidences discovered in various parts of the region, indicate that it was a flourishing city in the past.
-The ancient Tonekabon came under the realm of the Royan territory, also called Rostamdar.
-The Padusbanan held the power of this vicinity till the reign of Shah Abbas Safavid I. Thereafter until the year 1209 CE. which was the beginning of the reign of Aqa Mohammad Khan Qajar and the Qajar dynasty, the city was known as Feiz.

-After the downfall of the Qajar dynasty, the city was renamed Shahsavar.
-After the 1979 Revolution the name was returned to its original historic one, Tonekabon.
-Most present-day people of the city still use the Shahsavar name.

 Economy

 A famous variety of orange, Shahsavari Orange, is grown in the city and bears its former name.
 The other products of Tonekabon are kiwi fruit, rice, and tea.

 Tonekabon has a semi tropical climate.
 The temperature is mild year round.

 The "Ghalegardan high lands" and "Dohezar Valley" are famous resort areas in the Alborz (Elburz) mountain range, southwest of Tonekabon.
 There are also dense forests in Dohezar and the Sehezar Road areas of the Alborz.